yomidevs/yomitan/docs/development/language-features.md

 ### Text Lookup Worthiness

 Some features include checking whether a string is possibly a word in the language.
-For example, a word written in japanese characters (e.g. "日本語") is not a possible English word, and vice versa for text in the Latin script.
+For example, trying to look up a word written with non-Latin characters (e.g. "日本語") in an English dictionary will never yield any results.
 To prevent unnecessary lookups, an `isTextLookupWorthy` function can be provided, otherwise all text will be looked up.

 ## Stuck?